Abstract

 Conclusions

-The Marine Sensitivity Toolkit represents a transformative advancement in BOEM’s capability to fulfill its statutory mandate under Section 18(a)(2)(G) of the Outer Continental Shelf Lands Act to consider “the relative environmental sensitivity and marine productivity of different areas of the OCS.”
+The Marine Sensitivity Toolkit represents a transformative advancement in BOEM’s capability to fulfill its statutory mandate under the Outer Continental Shelf Lands Act.
 By integrating 17,333 species distribution models, comprehensive extinction risk data, and decade-averaged primary productivity across 6.2 million high-resolution grid cells, the MST delivers unprecedented spatial detail and taxonomic coverage for environmental decision-making.
+This v1 deliverable establishes the foundational framework and analytical infrastructure; the MST will be continually refined as new data sources, improved species distribution models, and enhanced methodologies become available.

 Alignment with FAIR Data Principles